Fleek-PIatform/website/src/content/blog/announcements/custom-dns-domains-release-beta/index.md

 We’re excited to start seeing production-ready sites, hosted in IPFS, linked to a DNS domain… All through the Fleek CLI!
 Each milestone takes us a step further in feature parity with the legacy platform.

 Found a bug, got an idea or request?
-Pay our [Discord](https://discord.gg/fleek) a visit and let us know.
+Visit our [Discord](https://discord.gg/fleek) and let us know.

 For more resources visit [our LinkTree](https://linktr.ee/fleek)!